Hot Springs National Park, Arkansas, USA travel guide

 DestinationHot Springs National Park, Arkansas, USA

-Imagine soaking in ancient thermal waters, surrounded by Gilded Age architecture, then exploring a town steeped in gangster lore and natural beauty.
+Soaking in the thermal waters of Bathhouse Row, America's first federal spa, you are surrounded by Gilded Age architecture, then exploring a town steeped in gangster lore and natural beauty.
 Hot Springs National Park offers a unique blend of relaxation and history, perfect for those seeking a tranquil escape with a fascinating story around every corner.
 This guide will lead you through America's first federal spa, ensuring you experience the best of its healing waters and charming Southern character.

 Your days will be a perfect blend of serene indulgence and captivating exploration.
 We'll start by immersing ourselves in the authentic thermal bath ritual at the Buckstaff Bathhouse, a timeless experience that has continuously soothed visitors since 1912.
 Then, you'll wander through the opulent Fordyce Bathhouse, now a free visitor center, marveling at its stained glass and intricate tile work, imagining the lives of those who sought its healing waters a century ago.
 The history here isn't just in books; it's palpable in the steam rising from the springs, in the grand facades of the bathhouses, and in the stories of America's first federally protected natural area.
 This isn't just a trip; it's a pilgrimage to the birthplace of American spa culture.

 Beyond the baths, Hot Springs offers a delightful dive into its colorful past.
 You'll uncover the intriguing tales of Al Capone's summers and the city's notorious reputation as the "Sin City of the South" at the Gangster Museum of America, adding a thrilling layer to your relaxation.
 Then, you'll ascend Hot Springs Mountain Tower for panoramic views, connecting the urban charm with the surrounding Ouachita Mountains.
-This itinerary ensures you experience the best of both worlds: the profound peace of the thermal springs and the rich, often surprising, history that makes Hot Springs National Park truly one-of-a-kind.
+This itinerary ensures a comprehensive exploration, from the grandeur of Bathhouse Row to the quiet trails of the surrounding forest.
 Get ready to unwind and be utterly charmed by this Southern gem.

 Make It Yours

-Customize This 2-Day Hot Springs National Park, Arkansas, USA Itinerary
+Plan Your 2-Day Hot Springs National Park, Arkansas, USA Trip with Leif

 Leif will tailor this trip to your travel style, budget, and group — and build a complete day-by-day plan in under 60 seconds.